antoniolago/lag0-fleet-manifests/README.md

-# 🚀 My Personal Kubernetes Fleet
+# 🚀 My Kubernetes Fleet

 Hey there! 👋 Welcome to my personal Kubernetes infrastructure.
 This is where I manage my two clusters: **"ton"** (my home's cluster composed of 2 mini pcs and a raspberry pi as NAS) and **"oke"** (Oracle Cloud cluster). https://github.com/antoniolago/lag0-fleet-infra and https://github.com/antoniolago/lag0-fleet-infra-ton contains the infrastructure configurations.